micromaomao/blog/content/aws-security-policies/en.md

 tags: ["cloud", "AWS", "security"]
 time: "2020-01-06T14:18:04.000Z"
 snippet: >-
     Some days ago I was (again) trying to fiddle with AWS security policies trying to create a user with only the rights to upload to a specific S3 "folder".
-I have already attempted this earlier before but with no success, in part because there is just so little documentation about how aws policies work...
+I have already attempted this earlier before but with no success, in part because there is just so little documentation about how AWS policies work...
 ---

 ![cover](policy_editor_summary_screenshot.png)